kashambature/customer-churn-risk-scoring-and-early-warning-system/README.md

 ## What the Data Revealed

-### 1. Revenue fell by 14.7% in just 6 months
+1. **Revenue fell by 14.7% in just 6 months**
    Monthly recurring revenue fell from $245,227 in January 2024 to $209,084 in June 2024.
 That means the business lost $36,143 every month.
 If the trend continues unchecked, the annualised impact is $433,716.

-### 2. Enterprise clients carry a disproportionate share of the risk
+2. **Enterprise clients carry a disproportionate share of the risk**
    Enterprise clients make up only 24.7% of the client base, yet they generate 58.3% of all platform activity.
 Losing one Enterprise account does not feel like losing one client.
 It feels like losing five.

-### 3. The most dangerous clients do not complain loudly
+3. **The most dangerous clients do not complain loudly**
    The highest risk accounts showed no complaints, no downgrade requests, and no active negotiation.
 They had already made their decision.
 The data identified them through behaviour, not communication.

-### 4. Logging in does not mean they are staying
+4. **Logging in does not mean they are staying**
    Several clients maintained steady login activity while their actual feature engagement collapsed completely.
 Employees were opening the platform out of habit, while the wider team had quietly migrated to a competing tool.
 This pattern, which can be described as hollow engagement, is invisible if login activity is the only metric being tracked.

-### 5. Support frustration is widespread
+5. **Support frustration is widespread**
    A total of 36% of all clients showed signs of support frustration.
 Urgent tickets were going unresolved at a rate of 31%, compared with an industry benchmark of less than 5%.
 This is not a small pocket of unhappy users.
 It is a systemic problem that feeds directly into churn risk.
 ---

 ## The Scoring System